 6551-4390, Tree Maintenance Supplies: Current supply budget is for \$1260 per year.
-With the purchase of one piece of equipment this year we have gone over budget, most years we are challenged to get by at this level of funding.We need to replace our wood chipping machine that is about 25 years old.
-It is really beyond its useful lifespan, but we have continued to make frequent repairs and adjustments to keep it running.
-Cost for replacement will be about \$7000 for a good used peice of equipment.
+With the purchase of one piece of equipment this year we have gone over budget, most years we are challenged to get by at this level of funding.
+We need to replace our wood chipping machine that was recently red tagged.
+Cost for replacement will be about \$15000 for an effective piece of equipment.
+We also plan to upgrade signage in certain locations on campus to help highlight our tree protection program and aid our Horticulture program.
+Equipment for this type of work is used very hard and generally has a shorter lifespan than our Grounds equipment.